farkinga/copypasta/_posts/2023-12-03-car-culture-war-fatigue.md

+---
+layout:     post
-# The Car Culture War is Fatiguing
+title:      The Car Culture War is Fatiguing
+---

 I think there are easily hundreds of thousands, if not millions, of GTA peeps just like you who don't care about the culture war aspect.